 Because the client is often impatient and wants to spend less money and see instant results.

-Our social media skeptics tends to be the same men and women who hate the idea of investing in a strategy because ‘it takes too long,’ or ‘it’s a lot of money to spend for a document that’s going to collect dust,’ or my personal favourite: ‘why should I pay you to steals my watch and then pay you to tell me the time? *sigh*
+Our social media skeptics tends to be the same men and women who hate the idea of investing in a strategy because ‘it takes too long,’ or ‘it’s a lot of money to spend for a document that’s going to collect dust,’ or my personal favourite: ‘why should I pay you to steal my watch and then me the time? *sigh*

 But here’s the deal: If you really feel you need social (and never assume this, by the way) and you want your social to work in the long run, then you need to bite the bullet, hunker down, and get strategic.